-A sprinkler hose has a line of several —- often many —- tiny holes along the length of its surface.
-The material of a sprinkler hose is not porous - like a true soaker hose, so water just sprays out from the holes, providing a curtain-like watering effect up and over your plants.
+A sprinkler hose has a line of tiny holes along the length of its surface.
+The material of a sprinkler hose is not porous — as is the case with a true soaker hose, so water just sprays out from the holes, providing a curtain-like watering effect up and over your plants.

 The two are easy to confuse because the effect of a soaker and sprinkler hose is similar.
 Both use a broad vs. targeted drip irrigation method to distribute water into your garden.
 The sprinkler hoses may also allow you to spray water, which makes them more effective in certain situations, but they are not as efficient as more slow-watering, low-to-the ground soaker hoses.
-Neither is the best choice for watering your whole lawn — they are best in small to medium beds or plots of vegetables, fruits, or flowers either vegetable or flower beds.
+Neither is the best choice for watering your whole lawn — they are best in small to medium beds or plots of vegetables, fruits, or flowers.

 There are several decisions to make that will help you narrow down the best soaker hose for your garden.

 Plastic or vinyl hoses are the least expensive soaker hoses on the market.
 They work like those made from other materials, but are more likely to be damaged by intense sun exposure while sitting out in your garden.
 They will not last as long as those made from rubber.